jwoglom/tconnectsync/README.md

 ## Setup

+The following setup instructions assume that you have a Linux, MacOS, or Windows (with WSL) machine that will run the application continuously.
+If you've configured Nightscout before, you may be familiar with Heroku.
+[You can opt to run tconnectsync with Heroku by following these instructions.](https://github.com/jwoglom/tconnectsync-heroku)

-**To get started,** you need to choose whether to install the application via **Pip**, **Pipenv**, or **Docker**.
+**To get started,** you need to choose whether to install the application on your computer via **Pip**, **Pipenv**, or **Docker**.

 After that, you can choose to run the program continuously via **Supervisord**